8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 Where do we even begin?

-1. Incredibly Easy Transporation
+1. Incredibly Easy Transportation

 If you are planning on spending over a week in Japan and you're traveling outside of Tokyo, I highly recommend looking into purchasing a Japan Rail Pass.
 This will save you more money for amazing things like sake and ramen!
+There are so many reasons to visit Japan beyond Tokyo itself, this is just one of the smart things you can do ahead of time to make the journey easier.

 Tokyo metro train Shinjuku subway station Japan